BasThomas/basthomas.github.io/_drafts/2021-10-04-book-chapter.md

 # Closing Thoughts

-Writing this book chapter started as a coincidental chat with a friend.
+Writing this book chapter started out as a coincidental chat with a friend.
 It ended up with me working together with people I'd not worked with before, and together craft a project that made great impact.